Complex Scalar Field Reheating and Primordial Black Hole production: Evolution of Power spectra

 The result of $\delta_\mathbf{k}$ growing with the scale factor $a(t)$, for modes initially inside the Hubble horizon and in the instability band, is also numerically confirmed by \citeb{Jedamzik, auclair2020primordial} and illustrated in Figure \ref{Fig:matter_spectrum}.
 For such scales,

-where $t_{\rm osc}$ marks the end of the oscillatory phase, after which we assume the Universe is radiation-dominated.
+where $t_{\rm osc}$ marks the end of the oscillatory phase, after which all of the energy stored in the scalar field is converted to relativistic particles (except for the mass transformed to PBHs which we compute below).
 Now that we have identified the growing mode in the matter field, we can address the formation of PBHs and look at situations where they may be overproduced.